JeremyRand/namecoin.org/docs/faq/index.md

 ### Do I have to pay renewal fees?

 Other than the standard transaction fee, not at the moment.
-This might change in the future.
+This might change in the future, to improve economic incentives.

 ### Can Namecoin be used to register other data types?